 There's no better way to spend a summer evening then watching a professional Shakespeare performance on the picturesque waterfront setting of Pinkney Park.
-Whether this is your first time at the show or your fifth, this guide will provide an overview of what a night at the show can look like!
+Whether this is your first time at the show or your fifth, this guide will provide an overview of what a night in the Park can look like!

 The Old School Field is the closest and best parking option and is located essentially across the street from Pinkney Park- however, space is limited, so be sure to arrive early!
 If you're coming via train, Rowayton Train Station is located about 2 miles from the park, and an Uber or Lyft can easily drop you off right at Pinkney Park.
 For more information, as well as directions to the parking lots or from New York City, take a look at our Directions and Parking page.